andyprasetya/webpack-tailwindcss-openlayers/README.md

-# webpack-tailwindcss-openlayers
+## Webpack + TailwindCSS for Webmap Projects
-A simple Webpack + TailwindCSS + OpenLayers project kickstart
+A simple Webpack + TailwindCSS for webmap projects